ethicsescape/panopticon/_case/movement.md

 ---
 <div class="content" data-view="movement">
     <h1 class="uppercase">Movement Layer</h1>
+    <p>Extracts positioning data from CCTV footage to provide a trail of where shoppers moved during their session, including visits to restrooms and fitting rooms.</p>
+    <p><strong>Note:</strong> For privacy, restrooms and fitting room movement is not shown.</p>
     <p>Select a shopper to view their movement data.</p>
     {% assign replays = site.data.replays | sort: "start" | reverse %}
     {% for replay in replays %}